jaseci-labs/mtp-evaluation/README.md

 - **Type Coercion**: Automatic parsing and validation of complex types (lists, objects, enums)
 - **Error Recovery**: Robust handling of malformed LLM outputs with retry mechanisms
 - **Native Agentic Support**: MTLLM supports ReAct to be used to build agentic applications
-- **Vision Model Support**: MTLLM can inference with muilti-modal models which can take images and videos as inputs.
+- **Vision Model Support**: MTLLM can infer with multi-modal models which can take images and videos as inputs.

 > **📖 Complete Documentation**: [MTLLM User Guide](https://www.jac-lang.org/learn/jac-mtllm)